Trillspectre/dashtia/README.md

 https://github.com/Trillspectre/dashtia
 https://github.com/users/Trillspectre/projects/10/views/1
 ## Design & Planning:
+Key design principles include:

+- User-Centric Design: The platform is crafted to provide a seamless user experience, with intuitive navigation, clear categorization of products, and a streamlined checkout process.
+- Responsive Design: Coffee Hub is fully responsive, delivering a consistent and polished experience across all devices, whether desktop, tablet, or mobile.
+- Visual Elegance: Rich gradients, subtle lighting effects, and high-quality imagery highlight the premium nature of the products.
+- Accessibility: The design adheres to accessibility standards, ensuring all users can navigate and interact with the platform effortlessly.
+- Security: Robust security measures, including secure authentication and encrypted transactions, are integrated to protect user data and payment information.
 ### User Stories
 User stories:
 a few examples of user stories the rest can be views at the [project-board](https://github.com/users/Trillspectre/projects/10)